kg-construct/survey-website/materialization-tools.md

 ## Tools for dedicated mapping languages

 #### Linked Stream Middleware (2012)
-Linked Stream Middleware (LSM) [75] focuses on sensor data transformation from relational databases and other data sources in a streaming fashion (T13b).
+Linked Stream Middleware (LSM) focuses on sensor data transformation from relational databases and other data sources in a streaming fashion (T13b).
-LSM leverages R2RML [32] and D2R [14] mapping languages (T5) for accessing relational databases while a wrapper is required to generate RDF from other data sources (T1, T2).
+LSM leverages R2RML and D2R mapping languages (T5) for accessing relational databases while a wrapper is required to generate RDF from other data sources (T1, T2).
 Data sources can either push messages onto LSM’s message queue for processing or LSM pulls data from data sources through an Hadoop based cluster for generating RDF (T13a).
-RDF graphs can be stored in a triple store or queried through LSM’s query interface with SPARQL [96] or CQELS [74] continuously or in a pulling fashion (T3, T4).
+RDF graphs can be stored in a triple store or queried through LSM’s query interface with SPARQL or CQELS continuously or in a pulling fashion (T3, T4).
 LSM does not support data transformations, only generating RDF from heterogeneous data sources (T6, T7).
 LSM was publicly deployed, but this deployment is not available anymore.
 LSM’s Java source code and license are not publicly available, therefore we cannot all characteristics (T8, T9, T10, T11, T12).

 #### Morph-RDB v3.12.5 (2014)
-Morph-RDB [94], previously known as ODEMapster, implements the R2RML mapping language [32] (T5) to generate RDF graphs from SQL query results of relational databases and CSV files (T1, T2).
+Morph-RDB, previously known as ODEMapster, implements the R2RML mapping language (T5) to generate RDF graphs from SQL query results of relational databases and CSV files (T1, T2).
 MorphRDB applies optimization techniques such as self-join and subquery elimination when querying the relational databases for generating RDF (T13a, T13b).
 The RDF graphs are exported to a file, either in N-Triples, Turtle, N3, or RDF/XML, specified in Morph-RDB’s configuration file (T3, T4).
 MorphRDB can also translate SPARQL queries into SQL queries (Section 5.4).